mikigom/AICC-wiki-content/faq/common_complaints.md

 ## Support & Handoff

 * If the card shows **declined** or the **membership card is physically damaged**, assist the customer with:
-  * Notify the issue and payment card replacement
+  * Notify the issue and payment card update
   * Reissuing the membership card or completing a manual lookup.
 * If no authorization record exists and the issue persists, connect the customer to **staff** or **live phone support** and provide the captured details.